chiba-ai-med/SBMFCV/README_AppleSilicon.md

 - `lambda_max`: Upper limit of lambda parameter to search (e.g., -10, which means 10^10 is used for the binary regularization parameter Bin_U of dNMF, mandatory)
 - `trials`: Number of random trials (e.g., 10, mandatory)
 - `n_iter_max`: Number of iterations (e.g., 100, mandatory)
+- `x_new_list`: X_new file list to predict U_new values (Default value is "", which means no prediction is performed, optional)
+- `bin`: Whether the binarization of U is perfomed (Default value is TRUE, otherwise FALSE, optional)
 - `beta`: Parameter for Beta-divergence (Default value is 2, optional)
 - `ratio`: Sampling ratio of cross-validation (0 - 100, e.g., 20, mandatory)
 - `--resources`: Snakemake option to control [resources](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources) (optional)